Audrey's Parkgate Cottages

 Tel: 01694 751303

-A small cottage fully equipped for two people.
-This is a single storey unit converted by us to a high standard from a barn.
+Two small cottages, each fully equipped for two people.
+These are single storey units converted by us to a high standard from a barn.

 Tourist board inspected annually 3 stars.

-The cottage is fully equipped for two people.
-This is a single storey unit converted by us to a high standard from a barn.
-The property is well insulated having double glazing throughout.
+The cottages are fully equipped for two people.
+These are single storey units converted by us to a high standard from a barn.
+The properties are well insulated having double glazing throughout.
 The stone walls keep in the warmth on chilly days and keep you cool and out of the heat on scorching hot days.
 Heating is by efficient night storage heaters.
 All accommodation is on the ground floor, it is ideal for anyone who can walk but can't cope with stairs.

 Has a comfortable double bed that is made up with quilt cover, a sheet and four pillows.
 Blankets can be provided if required.
 There is plenty of drawer and hanging space.
 Good above bed lighting for reading.
 View the countryside from the comfort of your bed.